UW-Madison-DataScience/swcarpentry-workflows-in-practice/testing.md

 ## Testing?

-The simplest way to add a test is to add a function that calls this function with arguments for which we already know the answer.
+The most naive test is simply printing out an example of our function, and checking ourselves whether the answer is correct.

 ```python
 def mean(vals):